guilhermewaess/VueStarWars/README.md

-# vuewars
+# VueWars

-> A VueJs example based on Star Wars movies.
+> A VueJs (V1) example based on Star Wars movies.
+> My first idea was make a example with a vuex multiple stores and vue components.

+## Big thanks for the amazing public api [SWAPI](https://swapi.co/)

+## Next steps

+Write unit tests
+Write the same example in VueJs (V2)

 ## Build Setup